 -

-Pattern and design development is the foundation of high-quality lace fabric.
-It bridges creativity and engineering, transforming ideas into wearable, manufacturable textiles.
+Pattern and design development is the foundation of high-quality lace fabrics.
+It connects creativity and engineering, transforming ideas into wearable, producible textiles.

-For fashion brands, mastering lace pattern development leads to:
+For fashion brands, mastering lace pattern design can bring the following benefits:

 -